When bad luck hits you….or is it really bad luck? is there really such a thing as BAD LUCK…How can LUCK itself be BAD?

 There goes my story..the story of… when bad luck hits you…is there really such thing as bad luck?

-Of course we all know that at some point certain things happen for a reason.
-Whatever the reason maybe, it’s not always bad luck.
-After all, bad things happen to even to the kindest people.
-We just have to be critical about putting a blame on the idea of “bad luck” when things don’t turn out the way we want them to be.
-There are far better explanation than bad luck itself.
-And when we begin to see the logical and rational reason for certain events, then we will be equip with the ability to make sound judgement and better decisions that will eventually do good to us than harm.
-Or should i say bring you good luck than bad luck?
+Of course, we all know that at some point certain things happen for a reason.
+Whatever the reason may be, it’s not always bad luck.
+After all, bad things happen even to the kindest people.
+We just have to be critical about putting blame on the idea of “bad luck” when things don’t turn out the way we want them to be.
+There are far better explanations than bad luck itself.
+And when we begin to see the logical and rational reason for certain events, then we will be equipped with the ability to make sound judgment and better decisions that will eventually do good to us than harm.
+Or should I say bring you good luck than bad luck?

 Analysis: Getting hit by my own car’s door; bad luck?
 Unfortunately for me though, it wasn’t bad luck; it was a simple case of “INCONSISTENCIES OF BEHAVIOR”.
-Yes it was.
-If… only I was focusing on what was really happening at that moment.. (in that case it was simply opening the door) i wouldn’t have been hit by the door, yes, even if the door closing immediately was caused by a sudden wind strongly blowing.
+Yes, it was.
+If… only I was focusing on what was really happening at that moment.. (in that case it was simply opening the door) I wouldn’t have been hit by the door, yes, even if the door closing immediately was caused by a sudden wind strongly blowing.
 Initially, stopping by to buy a drink wasn’t part of my itinerary.
 I could have brought a bottle of water from home.
-(So why did i stop anyway?) ….Decisions made for no particular reason…..(sigh..)
-Then, i wasn’t even sure of whether to go for (1.)a “change oil” first, or to (2.) pick up my daughter and have lunch together, or worst, (3.) stop by the mall and check out “what’s new”.
+(So why did I stop anyway?) ….Decisions made for no particular reason…..(sigh..)
+Then, I wasn’t even sure of whether to go for (1.)a “change oil” first, or to (2.) pick up my daughter and have lunch together, or worst, (3.) stop by the mall and check out “what’s new”.
 But can you blame me?
-I seldom go out….and when i do, I am always with the kids…so i follow the kids’ itinerary; not mine…anyways, that doesn’t justify my actions though.
+I seldom go out….and when I do, I am always with the kids…so I follow the kids’ itinerary; not mine…anyway, that doesn’t justify my actions though.
 You see, there were so many things going on in my mind that morning.
 And my brain cannot process them altogether at once.
-My brain (our brains) doesn’t have the capacity to facilitate so many things/options at once.
+My brain (our brains) can’t facilitate so many things/options at once.